Algerians keep up pressure after president's half-concession

-ALGIERS, Algeria (AP) — Algerian students protested Tuesday against President Abdelaziz Bouteflika's decision to delay presidential elections indefinitely, amid an unprecedented public revolt against his 20-year leadership.
+ALGIERS, Algeria (AP) — Algerian students protested Tuesday against President Abdelaziz Bouteflika's decision to delay presidential elections indefinitely, as political opposition figures voiced their resistance amid an unprecedented revolt against his 20-year leadership.

 Bouteflika ceded to opponents Monday by withdrawing his candidacy for a fifth term.
 But joy in the streets soon gave way to skepticism over the second part of his announcement: his decision to delay an April 18 election without setting a new date.
 That could leave him in power indefinitely.

+The protests erupted last month against Bouteflika's plans to seek a fifth term, drawing millions to the streets.
+It's been an unusual public outpouring for a country tightly controlled by the security services.

+On Tuesday, former Prime Minister Ali Benflis penned a critical statement saying the president's decision was suggestive of yet "another desperate act in a political system searching for a way out, or a new breath."
+While, the Rally for Culture and Democracy Party, in a statement, accused him of "granting himself an illegal and indefinite extension to the post of head of state."

-Protesters question Bouteflika's fitness for office after a 2013 stroke that has left him largely hidden from public view.
+Protesters on the street question Bouteflika's fitness for office after a 2013 stroke that has left him largely hidden from public view.
 They're also angry at what's seen as a corrupt and out-of-touch power structure that has grown rich under Bouteflika while millions see little gain from the country's gas wealth.

-Young people have been at the forefront of the push against the 82-year-old president, and thousands of students thronged the streets of Algiers on Tuesday.
+Young people have been at the forefront of the push against Bouteflika, and thousands of students thronged the streets of Algiers on Tuesday.
 Broad, nationwide protests are expected Friday.

-Bouteflika ousted his prime minister as a gesture to protesters, but replaced him with a loyalist.
+Bouteflika ousted his prime minister as a gesture to protesters, but replaced him with a loyalist, Noureddine Bedoui, who took office Tuesday in a ceremony in which he pledged to "work tirelessly to live up to" Bouteflika's trust.

 The president is expected to name prominent international peacemaker Lakhdar Brahimi to head a new "national conference" aimed at setting an election date and drafting a new constitution.

-Brahimi was formerly a U.N. mediator in Syria , and his appointment could ease concerns of foreign allies worried about Algeria's unrest.
+Brahimi was formerly a U.N. mediator on Syria, and his appointment could ease concerns of foreign allies worried about Algeria's unrest.
 But critics on Algerian social media Tuesday dismissed him as a symbol of a has-been generation and member of the global elite who has spent too much time abroad to understand Algeria's current reality.

 France, home to a large Algerian population and with close economic ties to its former colony, has been watching the protests closely.